February 14, 2026

 Some examples: In the year 624, the first and most important battle at Badr took place during Ramadan.
 The conquest of Mecca in 630 also took place during Ramadan.
 In fact, a whole list of Islamic wars have taken place during Ramadan.

-Isn't that a misinterpretation of the Koran?
+Isn't That a Misinterpretation of the Koran?

 On the contrary, the Koran commands Muslims to fight against Kafirs: